yourlabs/django-autocomplete-light/docs/source/cookbook.rst

         }

         widget_attrs = {
-            # That will set data-max-values which will set widget.maxValues
+            # That will set widget.maximumValues, naming conversion is done by
+            # jQuery.data()
             'data-widget-maximum-values': 6,
+            'class': 'your-custom-class',
         }

         def choices_for_request(self):